core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

   the default port 443 is assumed (this is different from the default port for "coaps", i.e., CoAP over DTLS over UDP).

-* When CoAP is exchanged over TLS port 443, the "TLS Application Layer Protocol Negotiation Extension" {{-alpn}} MUST be used to allow demultiplexing at the server-side.
+* With the exception of TCP port 5684, implementations that support CoAP over TLS MUST perform protocol negotiation in TLS {{-alpn}} using the "coap" protocol identifier defined in <xref target="alpnpid"/>.

 ## CoAP over WebSockets URIs {#uris}